-The PRO mechanism has one serious weakness which limits its usefulness: if a memory fault occurs while the PRO is in force, its effect on the following instructions is lost.
-It is therefore necessary to ensure that all addresses generated during the PRO fall either in the page containing the program, or in pages guaranteed to be in core, or in one other page which is first referenced before anything critical is done.
-If the return from a memory fault reenables PRO, all will then be well.
 With this much machinery (PRO is the only new instruction which is really essential) we have a very satisfactory system for interlocking independent processes.
 Short sequences of instructions can be protected by PRO; if every other sequence of instructions which is executed by another process and references the sensitive data is also covered by a PRO, it is not possible for two such sequences to be executed simultaneously.
 Larger operations on shared data bases can be interlocked with locks in memory.
 The cost of setting and clearing such a lock is only a few instructions.

-The methods discussed in this paper depend on cooperation among the processes referencing a shared data base and on correct programming of each reference to the data.
-As Van Horn and others have pointed out, the bugs introduced by incorrect handling of this problem occur in a random and generally irreproducible manner and are very difficult to remove.
-Van Horn [6] has proposed a scheme which enforces proper handling of shared data; it does however require more substantial hardware modifications than the methods suggested here.
+The methods we have been discussing depend on cooperation among the processes referencing a shared data base and on correct programming of each reference to the data.
+As van Horn and others have pointed out, the bugs introduced by incorrect handling of this problem occur in a random and generally irreproducible manner and are very difficult to remove.
+Van Horn has proposed a scheme which enforces proper handling of shared data; it does however require more substantial hardware modifications than the methods suggested here.